 - The mining industry experienced significant growth across all items, including employment.
 It increased by 10,000 people, driven by growth in the Metal ore mining subdivision, which increased employment by 6,000 people.

-Manufacturing experienced growth in most key items, and it was mostly due to Primary Metal and food product manufacturing.
-Wages, salaries, and employment increased with an addition, 14,000 people.
+Manufacturing experienced growth in most key items, primarily due to Primary Metal and food product manufacturing.
+Wages, salaries, and employment increased by an additional 14,000 people.

 - For the construction industry, the building construction subdivision increased by 3.3% due to an increase in the value of building work done in Australia that saw a 2.9% increase in growth.